Hello, World,

 # Reverse DNS

-Your mail server's IP addresses (v4 and v6) should have a reverse DNS resolving to mail.example.com (of course, your domain, not example.com).
-If you don't do this step, you will likely face considerable deliverability issues, thereby making your email server less reliable.
+Your email server's IP addresses (BOTH v4 and v6) should have a reverse DNS record (PTR) resolving to mail.example.com (of course, your domain, not example.com).

 # DNS notes

-2. This is your Sender Policy Framework (SPF).
-It ensures the sending mail server is authorised to originate mail from the email sender's domain.
-The "v=spf1 mx a -all" SPF means "only your domain's own mail servers (MX records) and main server IPs (A and AAAA records) are allowed to send emails".
+"v=spf1 mx a -all" SPF means "only your domain's own mail servers (MX records) and main server IPs (A and AAAA records) are allowed to send emails". - DKIM is handled more or less the same, but generally it is

-3. DKIM is handled more or less the same, but generally it is <selector>._domainkey.example.com in TXT.
-In Mailcow it is only RSA, but in Stalwart there are multiple keys you will have to add, simply follow the documentation.
+<selector>._domainkey.example.com in TXT and the key is generated by your email stack.
+In Mailcow it is only RSA, but in Stalwart there are multiple keys (RSA and ED25519, if I recall correctly) you will have to add, simply follow the documentation. - DMARC is hardly optional, but DMARC reports (

-4. DMARC is hardly optional, but DMARC reports are - they are simply useful for server administrators.
+rua=...) are - they are simply useful for server administrators.
 I recommend you create a separate dmarc@example.com (where example.com is your own domain, of course - replace the example.com in the record as well) mailbox or alias and keep an eye on it as you will likely receive a lot of DMARC security reports.
-DMARC also prevents domain spoofing.
+DMARC also prevents domain spoofing. fo=0 is the default, for automated watching environments, fo=1 is recommended. - SRV records are optional and allow to explicitly delegate email components if it is not hosted on the same server - it is recommended to do this.
+Before adding SRV records verify that the port you are adding is open and being listened to (on Mailcow all of the listed ones are).

-7. CAA records are technically optional, but they improve security.
+/SOGo/dav/ path on HTTPS, don't add the SOGo DAV record.
+This is just a Mailcow thing which comes with SOGo preshipped.
+CAA records are technically optional, but they improve security.
 The issuer has to be, well, your certificate issuer - in many self-hosted cases, it is Let's Encrypt.
-For further HTTPS security insurance, you can submit your domain to the HSTS preload list, but I don't think this affects email too much, just improves security.
+For further HTTPS security insurance, you can submit your domain to the HSTS preload list, but I don't think this affects email too much, just improves security. - This is the SPF for your server's HELO/EHLO hostname.
+It authorises the mail server to identify itself during SMTP connections.

 # MTA-STS

-1. Create a text file:
+Create a text file:

-version: STSv1
+| version: STSv1

 mode: enforce

-max_age: 86400
+max_age: 2592000

 mx: mail.example.com

-2. Place this file at https://mta-sts.your.domain/.well-known/mta-sts.txt (where your.domain is your main email vHosted domain (e.g., ari.lt (your.domain) vs. mail.ari.lt (mail.example.com)), not mail server)
+Place this file at https://mta-sts.your.domain/.well-known/mta-sts.txt (where your.domain is your main email vHosted domain (e.g., ari.lt (your.domain) vs. mail.ari.lt (mail.example.com)), not mail server)

-• This path must enforce HTTPS, not redirect, and have a valid TLS certificate
+- This path must enforce HTTPS, not redirect, and have a valid TLS certificate.

-3. Add a TXT record: _mta-sts.your.domain with the value "v=STSv1; id=YYYYMMDDHHMMSS;".
+Add a TXT record: _mta-sts.your.domain with the value "v=STSv1; id=YYYYMMDDHHMMSS;".
 In reality, YYYYMMDDHHMMSS can be any identifier, but the most common versioning schema for MTA-STS policies is dates.
 You can generate it using this command:

-5. Set up a tlsrpt@... mailbox/alias on your email server.
+Set up a tlsrpt@... mailbox/alias on your email server.

-If you're using MTA-STS, it is highly recommended that you set up DNSSEC+DANE (so DANE is prioritised over the less secure MTA-STS), have CAA records, and have HSTS (and maybe even a part of the HSTS preload list), considering MTA-STS works on the basis of HTTPS requests.
+If you're using MTA-STS, it is highly recommended that you set up DNSSEC+DANE (so DANE is prioritised over the less secure MTA-STS), have CAA records, and have HSTS (and maybe even become a part of the HSTS preload list), considering MTA-STS works on the basis of HTTPS requests.

 # DMARC reports

-DMARC (Domain-based Message Authentication, Reporting, and Conformance) reports tell you who is sending email on behalf of your domain and whether those emails are "authentic."
+DMARC (Domain-based Message Authentication, Reporting, and Conformance) reports tell you who is sending email on behalf of your domain and whether those emails are "authentic".

 When you send an email, the receiving server checks your SPF and DKIM records to verify you are who you say you are.
 The DMARC report is the feedback loop the receiver sends back to you to show how those checks went.